How2Compute/ChallengeBot/README.md

 Usage: !submissions (optional) <users id>

 ## This bot has not (yet) been fully implmeneted, and what was implemented was implemented was implemented by a newbie.
 Use at your own risk!

+# TODO
+- Make setup restricted to only roles & make it work with #channel (instead of only channel, which it currently does)
+- Port submit over to accept more than 3 arguements as currently it won't accept over a word
+- Make submissions convert username -> id
+- Implement create challenge function
+- Implement stop challenge function